suryanshhbtu/Backend_Traini8_Suryansh/README.md

 DELETE http://localhost:8080/courses/deleteById?id=1
 ```

-This will delete training centers having id as 2.
+This will delete training center having id as 2.